-Carried Unit Plan
+Carry Unit Plan

-On July 13, 2016, the Neptune Management Limited Partnership Carry Unit Plan was created to provide participants, including our named executive officers, with an opportunity to participate in the long-term growth and financial success of our operations in the form of units of ownership ("profits interest") in Neptune Management Limited Partnership, a parent of Altice USA (the "Units").
+On July 13, 2016, the Neptune Management Limited Partnership Carry Unit Plan (the "Carry Unit Plan") was created to provide participants, including our named executive officers, with an opportunity to participate in the long-term growth and financial success of our operations.
+Under the Carry Unit Plan, profits interests denominated in units of ownership (the "Units") of Neptune Management Limited Partnership (the "Partnership") were granted to participants.
+Approximately 260 million Units are authorized.
+As of April 30, 2017, the Partnership had granted, subject to vesting, approximately 230 million Units.

-A profits interest gives the participant the right to share in specified future profits and appreciation in value that the investors of the limited partnership may receive, including profits paid upon a sale of the investors' interests.
+A profits interest gives the participant the right to share in specified future profits and appreciation in value that the participants of the Partnership may receive, including profits paid upon a sale of the investors' interests.

-Economically, a profits interest is generally equivalent to a stock option granted on the stock of a corporation.
-Insofar as a profits interests has no value at grant and only realizes value if the limited partnership from which it is granted appreciates in value and/or has profits, participants are eligible for appreciation following the grant date.
+Economically, a profits interest is similar to a stock option granted on the stock of a corporation insofar as a participant realizes value only if the Partnership from which the profits interest is granted appreciates in value and/or has profits after the grant date.